Skip to main content

 Daniel Scholes

-Daniel Scholes, Acting Head of Science Oxford Centre Operations & Programmes
+Daniel Scholes, Head of Education

 Daniel has a BA (Hons) in English from the University of Exeter, and a PCGE with QTS from Oxford Brookes University.
 In his career, he has worked in diverse roles with people across all walks of life, including theatre and film, teaching and café management.
 He has been part of the Science Oxford team since 2021.

 Daniel particularly values the ethos of Thinking, Doing, Talking Science, embedded in all aspects of Science Oxford’s work with young people, as it encourages children to explore and test ideas, consider new perspectives, and to share their discoveries with others.
-He hopes to inspire young people to connect with scientist within themselves.
+He hopes to inspire young people to connect with the scientist within themselves.

 Sian Stratton

-Sian Stratton, Community Outreach Manager
+Sian Stratton, Engagement Manager

 Sian leads Science Oxford’s work with the community and family engagement programmes, building our relationships with our community, coordinating the team and activities, as well as delivering activities.
 She drives Science Oxford’s work with community group leaders who represent young people underserved in STEM, to support their access to our existing and developing programmes.
 She also trains teachers in Science Oxford’s flagship Thinking, Doing, Talking Science (TDTScience) CPD course for primary science teachers.